-Journalling.
-A beautiful art that school kids will greatly benefit form in years to come.
-It’s a process of expression that allows unnecessary thoughts to be systematically dissolved from brain to hand.
+Journalling is simply writing your thoughts and feelings hand to paper.
+It’s process of expression, which allows unnecessary thoughts to be systematically dissolved from brain to hand.

 When to write a journal?